grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The next two hours were nealy silent and uneventful.
 Everyone had low early-morning energy and no one felt like much of a conversationalist after a long night with short sleep.
 This was improved after Gregory brought up the first pot of coffee and passed around tin mugs to the crew in the sonar compartment and the control room.

 They cruised to the rendezvous point, and then came up to 30 meters of depth.
-They shut down the electric motor entirely, and Hemi trimmed the boat until it sat perfectly still and silent in the water.
+They shut down the electric motors entirely, and Hemi trimmed the boat until it sat perfectly still and silent in the water.

 Cassandra was just waking up from her sleep rotation, and groggily making her way from the crew quarters to the sonar compartment when Hemi found her and handed her a tin cup full of sweetened black coffee.